qqquan/carnd_t1p3_BehavioralCloning/README.md

 ### 3.3 Hyper-parameters

-- Batch size
+- Batch size - 128

   Smaller batch size provides more back-prop iterations and can provide faster learning.
 The trade-off is that a larger batch size may have a better view for back-prop to descend and reduces possibility of local optimal point.
 A proper value depends on the dataset and the learning problem.
 In the final model and dataset, 128 seems provide a steady performance of the training result.

-- Epoch number
+- Epoch number - 36

   Too large the number, the training overfits the model; too small, the model is under-trained.
 Saving model after each epoch alleviates the problem, but is very time consuming.
-The final model is from epoch 36.

 - CNN kernal size